BlondelCoatArmsGuernseyFiefFlad EagleCrossCrownBlondelSmallHammer Branden Normandy OldGuernseyFlag CoinGuernsey

 1200's AD - The Parish of St. Andrew in which Thomas Blondel lies contained a group of four late 12 century ecclesiastical Fiefs, one held by the Bishop of Countances, the second held by the Abbot of Cormery, Tours, the third held by the Abbot of La Croix St. Lewfroy, Evreux, and the fourth held by the Abbess of Trinity, Caen.
 The Fief Thomas Blondel derives its name, as we have already observed from the family of Malmarcher or Malmarchy who are recorded in the charters as existing in Guernsey in the 12th Century.
 Today, The region of The Fief de Thomas Blondel lies in both St Pierre du Bois (St. Peter of the Wood) and of the Parish of Notre Dame de Torteval along with the Blondel Dependency Fief de l'Eperon of Torteval Parish of the Island of Guernsey.

 In 1270, on the death of Sir Henry Le Canelly, the great Guernsey fief Fief Au Canelly was divided between his daughters.
-Guilemette, the wife of Henry de Saint Martin obtained a considerable part of the island originating the Fiefs of Janin Besnard, Jean du Gaillard, Guillot Justice and Thomas Blondel.
+Guilemette, the wife of Henry de Saint Martin obtained a considerable part of the island originating the Fiefs of Janin Besnard, Jean du Gaillard, Guillot Justice and Fief Thomas Blondel.
 This was confirmed by the tenants and officers of the Fief in letters patent issued by Guernsey's Royal Court under the Bailiwick Seal in 1463.
 The original noble, Thomas Blondel was a jurat of Guernsey’s Royal Court from 1421-45.
 The Blondel family has given several jurats to the island.
 Later the Columbines and Fiotts were the holders of the title.
 For a time, the rights over the Fief were divided in two.

 In 12th Century Kingdom of France, the term baronnie or Baron was generally applied to all lords or seigneurs possessing an important fief, but later in the 13th century the title of Baron meant that the holder held his Fief directly from the Crown and was thus more important than a count since counts were typically vassals.